apache/incubator-kie-kogito-pipelines/docs/nightly_and_release.md

 ### Nightly pipeline Proposal

-The [nightly pipeline](../Jenkinsfile.nightly) for Kogito is responsible to build&test runtimes artifacts, images and operator.
+The [Nightly pipeline](../Jenkinsfile.nightly) for Kogito is responsible to build&test runtimes artifacts, images and operator.
 For that, it will call different jobs for deployment and then for promote if all tests passed.

 ![Nightly pipeline](./images/pipeline-nightly.png)